 - Colonialism & Gender

 - Black Feminism & Hip Hop

 - Intersectionality & Controlling Images In Hip Hop

 - Pan Africanism & African Liberation

 - Bio- & Necro-politics

 D.A.T.T. is a political education website for the purposes of fostering digital spaces of de-colonization.
-The goal is for theory to meet praxis and hence progressively transform and inform how we think about the world & engage in it.
-Here I comment on anything from academia to theory, pop culture, social critique, and activism but all with a critical postcolonial/settler colonial analysis as well as through the lens of science and technologies studies.
-I post reading lists, discuss critical issues relating to marginalized communities, and discuss ways in which history & contextually accurate analysis can contribute to combating hegemony.
-With D.A.T.T.
-I try to provide a free platform for decolonial scholarship, providing people with political education and critical thinking skills to foster empowerment, awareness, and critical consciousness outside of the repressive confines of colonial epistemologies & traditions.
+The goal is for theories to match practice & progressively transform how we think about the world & live in it.
+Here Shay-Akil comments on anything from academia to theory, pop culture, social critique, & organizing but all with a critical analysis of settler colonialism.
+Shay-Akil posts reading lists, discussions of critical issues relating to marginalized communities, & tips on the role of political education in everyday decolonial practice.
+With D.A.T.T., Shay-Akil aims to provide a free platform for decolonial scholarship that provides people with political education & critical thinking resources to foster empowerment & critical awareness outside of the repressive confines of colonial norms & regimes of truth.

-FOR INQUIRIES, BOOKINGS, &/OR ACADEMIC CONSULTATION CONTACT SHAY AKIL AT: email@example.com
+FOR INQUIRIES, BOOKINGS, & ACADEMIC CONSULTATION CONTACT DR. MCLEAN AT: email@example.com